The Vision & Ways to Help

 The quest for a permanent location is not over.
 At the moment, Mexico is at the top of the list, but this could change.
 Ecuador is off the table at this time despite how promising it looked a few years ago.
 Many South American countries had been considered, but as we see now, the turmoil in Venezuela is impacting neighboring countries, but it could be Argentina one day, Venezuela the next, and then who knows which country.
 In the meantime, your suggestions are welcome.

 It is possible to affiliate with an existing small practice or even major tourist attraction that offers spa treatments and detoxification protocols providing the standard is impeccable.
 It is also possible to work with existing organic farms, botanical gardens, medicinal herb laboratories, or even with medical anthropological studies.
 The more connection there is to the local community, the better it is for all concerned, but the Institute itself will be independent.
-It will direct the studies and support dissemination of information via online publications and webcasting as well as through hosting seminars, courses, translations, and printed materials.
+It will direct the studies and support dissemination of information via online publications and webcasting as well as through hosting seminars, courses, translations, and publishing both digital and printed materials.
 It will have a graphics team for visual productions and a holistic health team for research and teaching, but it can collaborate with local health care professionals, indigenous healers, botanists, herbal medicine producers, spas and resorts, ecological tourist adventures, and other institutions.

 For instance, in Ecuador, I was very much looking forward to a connection with Yachay University in Ecuador.
 It was announced in 2013 as one of four universities dedicated to cutting edge research, but it did not get off the ground.
 To date, there have not been any graduates though some version of it may have survived.
 I believe the world is in a state of change so networking with progressive and innovative people and projects is a high priority.